alexDavis28/tardis-blog/content/posts/docker-workshop-tardis.md

 # Running a Docker workshop
 During my time at university I’ve been volunteering with the [Tardis Project](https://tardisproject.uk/), a student led group that provides computing services and support for students looking to learn and practice sysadmin skills in a production-like environment.

-We'd been talking about running more workshops on various aspects of system administration and devops - and since I'd previously worked with a lot of Docker containers whilst setting up self hosted services (a personal favourite being [Mealie](https://mealie.io/)) I offered to run one on using docker
+We'd been talking about running more workshops on various aspects of system administration and devops - and since I'd previously worked with a lot of Docker containers whilst setting up self hosted services (a personal favourite being [Mealie](https://mealie.io/)) I offered to run one on using docker.

 ## Creating the repository
-I worked with [Emily](https://emilymiller.xyz/) on creating a very simple flask app,  example Dockerfil and docker-compose file for the workshop.
+I worked with [Emily](https://emilymiller.xyz/) on creating a very simple flask app, example Dockerfile and docker-compose file for the workshop.

 We hosted the repo on the Tardis Project gitlab, and it can be found [here](https://git.tardisproject.uk/emily747/docker-workshop-2025).